Self-Reported Academic Record (SRAR) - FAQs

 The Office of Admissions will assign a ranking based on the information included in your SRAR.
 Students can see the quartile ranking assigned in the AIS checklist.

 Who do I contact if I need help?

 If you have questions about how to complete the SRAR, contact an admissions advisor at one of our Prospective Student Centers or email firstname.lastname@example.org, subject – SRAR.

 If you have questions about the SRAR website or trouble using the website, contact SRAR Technical Support.

 Is there a preferred web browser?

-All browsers are compatible with the SRAR website; however, it is a good idea to clear your cache routinely to insure best performance.
+All browsers are compatible with the SRAR website; however, it is a good idea to clear your cache routinely to ensure best performance.
 Chrome seems to work best while Internet Explorer has not performed as well as other browsers.
 Instructions for clearing your cache can be found on the web.
 Search ‘how do I clear my cache.’